 As with fibromyalgia, there are a variety of treatments available for those with MS that can help with symptom management and improve a person’s quality of life.
-These include prescription medications, alternative remedies, and lifestyle changes.
+These include prescription and OTC medications, alternative remedies, and lifestyle changes.

-Over-the-counter solutions, which are used for pain relief, include:
+OTC solutions, which are used for pain relief, include:

 Prescription medications and interventions include:

-- injectable medications such as Avonex or Extavia
+- injectable medications, such as Avonex or Extavia

-- oral medications such as Aubagio and Tecfidera
+- oral medications, such as Aubagio and Tecfidera

-- infused medications such as Lemtrada
+- infused medications, such as Lemtrada

-- high doses of solu-medrol (a steroid) for relapse management
+- high doses of Solu-Medrol (a steroid) for relapse management

 - physical therapy for rehabilitation